Equivalent or Lower Qualification

 What is ELQ (Equivalent or Lower Qualification)?

-If you are a new student who already has a higher education (HE) qualification and are starting an undergraduate programme in 2019/20, you may find that you are not eligible for funding for your fees or living costs.
+If you are a new student who already has a higher education (HE) qualification and are starting an undergraduate programme, you may find that you are not eligible for funding for your fees or living costs.

 Who ELQ affects